Sprinkle Rice Krispie Treats

-- Line a 9x13-inch baking dish with foil.
+- Line a 9x13-inch baking dish with parchment paper or foil.
 Grease or spray with non-stick cooking spray.

 - In a large heavy-bottomed saucepan, melt together the butter and marshmallows over low heat.
 Stir continuously until the marshmallows are fully melted and the mixture is smooth, 5 to 7 minutes total.
 Remove from heat and add in the almond (or vanilla) extract and rainbow sprinkles, stirring gently to combine.

 - Add the rice krispies to the pot and stir gently with a rubber spatula to coat the cereal in the marshmallow mixture.
 Transfer the coated cereal to the prepared baking dish.
 Using a piece of greased wax or parchment paper, gently push down on the top of the rice krispie treats to spread the mixture to the sides of the dish.
 Set aside to solidify for 30 minutes.